alexmi256/property-scraper-tools/README.md

 ```

 # TODO
-- [x] Fix the dict merging so that lists are not merged with key numbers
-- [x] Test out cookies to ensure they work as expected
-- [x] Support both JSON and text cookies
 - [ ] Separate hardcoded functions in JSONtoSQL to a config file
 - [ ] Automatic attempts for type conversion for each key value
-- [ ] Compare raw JSON text to split tables of JSON
+- [x] Compare raw JSON text to split tables of JSON
+- [ ] Split off `JSONtoSQLAnalyzer` to its own repo
 - [ ] Compare split tables of JSON with new SQLite JSONB extension
-- [ ] Use logging instead of printing
+- [x] Use logging instead of printing
 - [ ] Figure out multi-day data storage

 # Thanks